EazyReal/SynNLI/MNLI/src-gnn/.ipynb_checkpoints/README-checkpoint.md

-# GNN source
+# GNN source v0

+## Alert
+- I have stopped developing this src folder
+- plz refer to another folder for the newest results
+- the way to reproduce the result in this folder is in the next section

+## Execution
+- follow the last sections in testbed.ipynb
+- it contains training and testing code

 ## notebooks
 - GNL_play : play ground
 - SynNLI-data.ipynb : stage1 code for data preprocessing and data visualization(text2graph) developmemnt
 - testbed.ipynb: stage2 code for batch model and training code development (GraphData, collate by follow_batch, model, and trainer)

-### todo notebooks
-- stage 3 to do, for cleaning code
-- stage 4 for experimenting

 ## src orginization
 - main.py: todo, the execution code